 The details of three strikes laws vary from one state to another.
 Most states’ laws specify the felonies that can constitute the first two strikes.
 In general, these felonies involve either violence or serious harm.

 In states that have enacted three strikes laws, defendants with two enumerated serious or violent felonies who suffer a third conviction may be given a far lengthier sentence than the conviction would otherwise produce.
-In some states, a third strike must itself be a conviction for a violent felony.
+In some states, a third strike must itself be a conviction for a violent or serious felony.
 In other states, a conviction for any felony can constitute the third strike.
-In some states, like California, the third strike can be a misdemeanor that’s been elevated to a felony because of the defendant’s criminal record.
+In some states, the third strike can be a misdemeanor that’s been elevated to a felony because of the defendant’s criminal record.
 Prosecutors generally have discretion over whether to seek a third strike sentence.

 Convictions for serious or violent felonies in one state can constitute strikes for purposes of another state’s three strikes law.
 For example, if a defendant has committed two serious felonies in Maine, a state that does not have a three strikes law, and then commits a third serious felony in Washington, a state with a three strikes law, the Washington prosecutor has discretion to seek a third strike sentence.